 While both you and your partner have different tastes when it comes to bedroom decor, it’s actually relatively easy to find overlap.

 For example, minimalist bedroom decor and modern bedroom decor both have a love of clean lines, contemporary design, and minimal clutter.

-If you and your partner can agree one or two share elements of your space, then you’ll be surprised to find how quickly the rest of the room comes together.
+If you and your partner can agree on one or two share elements of your space, then you’ll be surprised to find how quickly the rest of the room comes together.